Jewellery Care Instructions x Judith Peterhoff

 Matt finish – Pieces with a matt finish will become shiny through wear.
 While some people like this look, others don’t.
 Don’t worry, it can be easily restored at home.
 Just take a scouring pad and some soapy water to restore the matte finish.
 Be careful not to scratch any stones!
 If you’re unsure, test it on the back of the item first.

 Oxidised jewellery – The black finish on silver jewellery is called oxidising.
 Oxidising, as well as gold vermeil and rhodium plating, can wear away over time to reveal the shiny silver underneath.
-Some people like this look, but if you prefer your piece to be black, get in touch with me and I can oxidise the piece again for you.
+Some people like this look, but if you prefer your piece to be black, get in touch with us and we can oxidise the piece for you.

 Contact Judith to clean your jewellery

-Taking proper care of your precious jewellery will keep it sparkling and looking good as new for yours and its lifetime.
+Taking good care of your precious jewellery will keep it sparkling and looking good as new for your and its lifetime.
 All of Judith’s jewellery is handmade in her studio in London and don’t worry, she sends a personalised care plan with each item!

-If you have any specific questions about how to care for your jewellery get in touch and she can offer advice or even clean it for you for a small fee.
+If you have any specific questions about how to care for your jewellery get in touch with Judith for tips and advice.